manorrock/azure-examples/appservice/tomcat-app-insights/README.md

 ## Updating the Application Insights JAR

-Note if you want to update the Application Insights JAR you will need to remove the JAVA_OPTS application settings.
+If you want to update the Application Insights JAR you will need to remove the JAVA_OPTS application settings.
 The command line below will do that.

 <!-- workflow.skip() -->